zzx-peter/verl/docs/examples/config.rst

      return_raw_chat: False

 - ``data.train_files``: Training set parquet.
 Can be a list or a single file.
-The program will read all files into memory, so it can’t be too large (< 100GB).
+The program will read all files into memory, so it can't be too large (< 100GB).
 The path can be either local path or HDFS path.
 For HDFS path, we provide utils to download it to DRAM and convert the HDFS path to local path.
 - ``data.val_files``: Validation parquet.
 Can be a list or a single file.
 - ``data.prompt_key``: The field in the dataset where the prompt is located.
-Default is ‘prompt’.
+Default is 'prompt'.
 - ``data.max_prompt_length``: Maximum prompt length.
 All prompts will be left-padded to this length.
 An error will be reported if the length is too long